What we do

 By combining them with large measures of empathy and ingenuity, we can create new insights that will inspire new approaches to treatment and research.
 Together.

 That definition is oversimplified and misleading.
 It takes far more than your pancreas to regulate your blood glucose.
 You need your entire endocrine/metabolic system, in all its complexity.
-We must define smaller problems we can solve, and go after them.

 As engineers, we know we need to zero in on smaller problems we can solve, create new “truths” from the solutions, and hold them loosely until we have evidence.
 That also means throwing out old “truths” that don’t stand up in the face of new evidence.